Photo Credit: Unsplash

 The office sector was severely affected by the imposed measures to contain the COVID-19 pandemic.
 There was an increase in work-from-home (WFH) orders, and businesses with office expansion plans had to put them on hold.

 Furthermore, even with office supply being high right now, demand remains low.
-There are some tech companies making large space commitments in major hubs (Vancouver, Ottawa, Montreal and Toronto), while simultaneous issuing indefinite WFH plans and putting space up for sublease.
+There are some tech companies making large space commitments in major hubs (Vancouver, Ottawa, Montreal and Toronto), while simultaneously issuing indefinite WFH plans and putting space up for sublease.

 As of third quarter of 2020, the national vacancy for office was 10.9% and it is forecasted that that will rise in 2021 to 12.0% by year-end.
 The unknown continues to be if tenants will RTO or WFH post-COVID.